lit/lit/docs/guide/06-template-reference.md

 html`<input .value=${live(x)}>`
 ```

-`live()` performs a strict equality check agains the live DOM value, and if
+`live()` performs a strict equality check against the live DOM value, and if
 the new value is equal to the live value, does nothing.
 This means that
 `live()` should not be used when the binding will cause a type conversion.
 If
 you use `live()` with an attribute binding, make sure that only strings are